Adhvaith-KS/Adhvaith-KS/README.md

-- 👋 Hi, I’m @Adhvaith-KS
+- 👋 Hi, I’m @Adhvaith-KS, a fresher at BITS Pilani, Pilani campus.
 - 👀 I’m interested in competitive coding and AI
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on anything that will help me learn new things that fascinate me